 If we must answer in the simplest way possible, a buyer persona represents your customers.
-It includes their demographics, behaviours, motivations, hobbies, challenges, goals and buying patterns.
+It includes their demographics, behaviors, motivations, hobbies, challenges, goals and buying patterns.
 In marketing and sales, buyer persona helps in personalization which greatly improve sales, traffic and leads.
 While this is what we say, here are some stats to prove our point:

 - According to ITSMA, buyers are 48% more likely to consider service providers that tailor marketing to address their queries.